 There are so many different and creative ways that Hospice volunteers can use their talents to enhance the lives of patients and their loved ones.
 But this kind of volunteering isn’t for everyone.
 The special nature of this program requires a bit more dedication than typical volunteer programs.
 We encourage those to truly want to make a difference in people’s lives to make a longer-term commitment to volunteering.
 We begin with an application process and a background check to ensure patient safety.
 In turn, we provide excellent training, coaching, support and a lifetime of personal satisfaction knowing you touched the lives of people who needed you.

-If you are ready to take the next step and join our loving family of hospice volunteers, call Hillcrest Hospice Care at (402) 934-2376, or click here, to learn more and to begin the application process.
+If you are ready to take the next step and join our loving family of hospice volunteers, call Hillcrest Hospice Care at (402) 934-2376 or click here.